theonlyaustin19/Hotbeans-web-dev-unit-15/README.md

 Each decision was with the goal of meeting user requirements  providing a clean, uncluttered, mobile-centric experience that invites users to participate  and checking it off on the client's requirement.
 The final product is not only a recruitment tool but also a revenue to showcase Hot Beans Web in the best and most desirable light.

+## M3 Optimise a website to meet client requirements.

+###  Performance Optimisation
+- **Compressed Images**: All wireframe and page images were optimised using online tools (e.g. TinyPNG) to reduce file size without losing quality improving loading speed.
+- **Minified CSS & JavaScript**: Stylesheets and scripts were cleaned and minified to reduce file size and increase load speed.
+- **Used Lazy Loading**: Images (especially in “Meet the Developers”) were set to load only when scrolled into view, improving initial page performance.

+###  Device & Screen Optimisation
+- **Responsive Design**: All pages were tested and adjusted using media queries to work on mobile, tablet, and desktop.
+- **Flexible Layouts**: The use of CSS Grid and Flexbox ensured that content adjusts gracefully to different screen sizes.
+- **Viewport Meta Tag**: Added to ensure correct scaling on mobile devices.

+### 👁 Accessibility Improvements
+- **Alt Text**: All images include descriptive `alt` tags for screen reader support.
+- **Readable Fonts & Contrast**: High contrast color combinations and large, readable sans-serif fonts (e.g., Roboto) were used for clarity.
+- **Keyboard Navigation**: Form elements and navigation links are fully accessible via keyboard.

+###  Navigation & User Experience
+- **Consistent Top Navigation Bar**: Makes it easy for users to switch pages from any section of the site.
+- **Clear Page Headings**: Each page starts with a visible title or header to orient the user.
+- **CTA Buttons**: “Apply Now” and other call-to-action buttons were made prominent with hover effects to encourage interaction.

+###  Alignment with Client Goals
+- The site loads quickly and is user-friendly on all common devices meeting the client's aim to attract and recruit web developers effectively.
+- Accessibility updates ensure the site is inclusive to all users, improving its professionalism.
+- All core features (job specs, developer profiles, application form, course links) work smoothly  fully meeting the brief’s technical and content requirements.

+## D2 Evaluate the design and optimised website against client requirements.

+The website was created for Hot Beans Web with the goal of promoting the company to aspiring web developers and encouraging them to apply for job roles.

+###  Client Requirement: A Profile of the Company
+- was this met?
+Yes

+- **Evaluation:**

+  The About Us page gives a detailed overview of the company’s history, values, and work culture.
+It effectively promotes the company to potential applicants and presents a welcoming, professional image.

+###  Client Requirement: Profiles of Existing Trainee Web Developers
+- was this met?
+Yes
+- **Evaluation:**

+  The Meet the Developers page showcases trainee developers with names, photos, bios, and listed skills.
+The layout is visually appealing, and hover effects enhance user interaction.

+###  Client Requirement: Job Specifications
+- was this met?
+Yes
+- **Evaluation:**

+   The Job Specs page outlines various roles available at Hot Beans Web, along with the required skills and qualifications.
+The information is structured clearly, making it easy for users to understand what’s expected of them.

+###  Client Requirement: An Online Application Form
+- was this met?
+Yes
+- **Evaluation:**

+   The Apply Now page contains a fully functional online form that collects name, email, CV upload, and a cover letter.
+The form was tested for validation and accessibility and works across devices.

+###  Client Requirement: Links to Web Development Courses
+- was this met?
+Yes
+- **Evaluation:**

+  The *Courses Page* includes useful links to online web development training.
+Logos and short descriptions make the resources attractive and accessible to users seeking to improve their skills.

+- **Design Quality:** The visual design uses modern fonts, a clean layout, and a consistent color scheme that reinforces professionalism and trust which alignins with the client's branding goals.
+- **Performance:** The website was optimised for fast loading, including image compression and code minimisation.
+Lazy loading improved page speed, especially for mediav heavy pages.
+- **Responsiveness & Compatibility:** The site performs well on mobile, tablet, and desktop, with layouts adjusting properly due to responsive CSS techniques.
+- **Accessibility:** Alt text, keyboard navigation, and readable font choices ensure the site is inclusive to all users.

+###  Overall evaluation
+The final website successfully meets all the client’s requirements.
+It presents Hot Beans Web as a professional and attractive workplace, provides all essential recruitment features, and ensures a positive experience for its target audience of aspiring web developers.